SEED (organization): The SEED Awards Program

 The SEED Awards for Entrepreneurship in Sustainable Development is an annual awards scheme designed to find the most promising, innovative and locally-led start-up social and environmental enterprises in countries with developing and emerging economies.
 The independent SEED International Jury of experts selects enterprises which have the potential to make real improvements in poverty eradication and environmental sustainability while contributing to a greener economy.

 In light of the 2011 SEED Awards, Achim Steiner, UN Under-Secretary-General and UNEP Executive Director, described the importance of the SEED Awards in the following manner:

 "The SEED Award winners are shining examples of what can be achieved through the lens of the Green Economy and with very little in terms of funds but an extraordinary amount of innovation and hard work.
 The challenge […] is how to scale-up and accelerate the kinds of transitions that SEED represents.
 Companies have a lot to gain from partnering with civil society and public sector initiatives in order to catalyze change."

 Applications for the SEED Awards are generally open for enterprises in a developing country or country in transition, which is working in partnership with others to generate economic, environmental and social benefits.
 Eligibility however varies depending on the award type for which an enterprise wants to apply.
 In many instances start-up social and environmental enterprises need access to knowledge, expertise and networks as much as financial support.
 SEED meets this need by offering winners a package of individually tailored support in addition to a monetary prize.
 This package comprises business and technical support, access to expertise and networks, and international profiling to foster sustainable business growth.

-Previous SEED Award winners have included enterprises working in the areas of agriculture, energy, environmental technologies, natural resource management, sustainable consumption, waste and recycling, health, water and sanitation, biofuels, information and communications, education, food security, climate change adaptation and mitigation, renewables and microfinance.

-Over the last ten years SEED has awarded more than 200 social and environmental enterprises in developing countries with a SEED Award - enabling collaboration and peer learning.
-In September 2015, SEED issued a 10 Year Flagship Report titled "Turning Ideas into Impact" which tells the story of SEED and is built on an extensive survey with 175 SEED Award Winners, showcasing key lessons learnt from working with them.

 In 2015, the SEED Awards had a special focus on Africa, with 25 awards given to enterprises in Ethiopia, Kenya, Malawi, Mozambique, Namibia, South Africa, Tanzania and Uganda.